VAVVOUNE // Allison Strickland

 Who are you as an artist?
 And are there any nuances to who you are as an individual?

 I like thinking of myself as a conduit that creativity runs through.
-I don't think art is ever made in a vacuum it's a participatory process between the maker, spirit, energy, the materials you use so it's always co-creative.
+I don't think art is ever made in a vacuum it's a participatory process between the maker, spirit, energy, and the materials you use so it's always co-creative.
 I don't think I've ever made anything that I saw in my head first, I'm still just kind of showing up and seeing what happens, which is terrifying and so exciting when it works.
 There's a quote by the artist Pat Pasloff I love - "Art is truth not fact" so I think that's my intent, to tell the truth as much as possible as an individual and an artist.

 Where do you go internally or externally for inspiration?